nerdfiles/douadevops/topics.md

 ### Is it possible to do parallel programming with JavaScript in a web browser?

 There’s a RequireJS module for WebWorkers.

+### If the Matrix were to be real, in which programming language would it be coded?

+Atwood's Law: any application that can be written in JavaScript, will eventually be written in JavaScript.

+### How can I generate dynamic videos programmatically?

+Base64 encode the frames states of your video from PNG sequences, export the states as text files or blocked entries in a database, then iterate over the stored states by setting them to a <canvas> object while procedurally calling requestAnimationFrame.

+## Project management

+### I have a MEAN stack & HTML/CSS developer.
+What other development resources do I need to build a web portal, Android & iPhone apps for my business?

+Roles

+    Front end engineer           ( what you have; but do they also know front end ops? functional prototyping?), Back end engineer            ( RDBMS, query development, authentication, microservices), Business analyst             ( Business requirements, financial estimates), DevOps engineer              ( build scripts, cookbooks),
+    Information security analyst ( BGP, ACL, SSL, certs, etc.), Build master                 ( tooling and error reporting systems), Mobile engineer              ( Android),
+    Mobile engineer              ( iOS),
+    Project manager              ( GANTT, SCRUM),
+    QA engineer                  ( E2E testing),
+    Transactions engineer        ( blockchain platforms, ecommerce, payments APIs), Copyright specialist         ( information architecture),
+    UX designer                  ( mocks, style guides),
+    Product developer            ( wireframes, nonfunctional prototype),
+                                 ( and then to round it all off: someone whose job it is to be the actual Computer scientist             usually this person is called an “architect”.)

+Those are the *Roles*; how many people you *need* in order to fill those roles are up to you and your budget (which means: why do you have a front end developer before you have a business analyst, if you don’t have a business analyst?).
+Use common sense, but don’t use *people*.
+It goes without saying that you are stretching people thin if you have them performing 4–5 of those roles *on a daily basis*.

 ### [Where can I find ideas for an angularJS project?](https://www.quora.com/Where-can-I-find-ideas-for-an-angularJS-project/answer/Aaron-Alan-Alexander)